ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

     io:println("Countries with more than 10 million cases: ", countries);
 }
 ```
-In `main` function, we have called `filterCountriesByCases` function and have provided `covidTable` and `10000000` as parameters, so that the function will filter the countries which have more than 10000000 covid cases.
-In the next line we have printed the result from the function.
+In the `main` function, you have called the `filterCountriesByCases` function and have provided `covidTable` and `10000000` as parameters so that the function will filter the countries, which have more than 10000000 covid cases.
+In the next line, you have printed the result from the function.
 Copy the above code onto `main.bal` and execute `bal run` from within the `query_expression` project folder.

-The result will print something similar to below.
+The result will print something similar to the below.

 ```bash
 Compiling source